VamsiPeddi/Splunk-HEC/README.md

         )
 ```

-3. send_hec.py - This is the main class and uses fakedata.py and pyHEC.py to create fake data and send it to our respective Splunk HEC.
-I've also used a Decimal Encoder since I have generated fake latitude and longitude values.
+3. send_hec.py - This is the main class and uses the classes fakedata.py and pyHEC.py to create fake data and send it to our respective Splunk HEC.
+I've also used a Decimal Encoder since I have generated fake latitude and longitude values that can't be stored in a dictionary.

 ```
 num_records = 1000